Securing Transmission's RPC interface

 In addition to the lock symbol in your browser's address bar, you can go to

-<transmission.mydomain.com>/.pomerium to view and confirm your session details.
+<transmission.example.com>/.pomerium to view and confirm your session details.